george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 In the end, I gave up on this idea for the simple reason that MicroPython's [`upip`](https://docs.micropython.org/en/latest/reference/packages.html#upip-package-manager) doesn't work at this time, on the ESP32 port, and hasn't worked for quite some time (see MicroPython issue [#5543](https://github.com/micropython/micropython/issues/5543), including one [comment](https://github.com/micropython/micropython/issues/5543#issuecomment-621306525) from me).

 When starting in on this, the difference between a [source distribution](https://docs.python.org/3/distutils/sourcedist.html), an egg and a wheel wasn't clear to me (see ["wheel vs egg"](https://packaging.python.org/discussions/wheel-vs-egg/)).
 And I'm not entirely sure that the distinction between a source distribution and an egg is clear in how MicroPython handles things.
 The MicroPython documentation says it uses the source distribution format for packaging.
-However it depends on egg related data included in such a distribution.
+However, it depends on egg-related data included in such a distribution.
 It's true that [setuptools](https://setuptools.readthedocs.io/en/latest/) includes egg information in a source distribution.
-However Poetry does not and this appears to be valid.
-It would probably be clearer if `upip` explicitly worked with eggs rather than with source distributions that happen to contain egg related data.
+However, Poetry does not and this appears to be valid.
+It would probably be clearer if `upip` explicitly worked with eggs rather than with source distributions that happen to contain egg-related data.

 It took me quite a while to realize that there's a fair degree of mismatch between what Poetry produces and what the MicroPython `upip` package manager wants to consume.

-Poetry creates a source distribution that contains a `setup.py` but does not contain the egg related data that `upip` wants.
-Poetry has the egg related support it needs for dealing with existing packages, however it only builds source distributions (without egg related data) and the newer wheel format.
+Poetry creates a source distribution that contains a `setup.py` but does not contain the egg-related data that `upip` wants.
+Poetry has the egg-related support it needs for dealing with existing packages, however, it only builds source distributions (without egg-related data) and the newer wheel format.

 `upip` depends on [`setuptool.setup`](https://setuptools.readthedocs.io/en/latest/setuptools.html), in your project's `setup.py`, being run with `cmdclass` set to bind `sdist` to the version provided by [`sdist_upip.py`](https://github.com/micropython/micropython-lib/blob/master/sdist_upip.py) (see the [documentation](https://docs.micropython.org/en/latest/reference/packages.html#creating-distribution-packages)).
 This results in a source distribution with a custom compression size and with `setup.py` excluded from the bundle (see [here](https://docs.micropython.org/en/latest/reference/packages.html#distribution-packages) for more details).
 Poetry auto-generates a `setup.py` when building a source distribution and bundles it in with the distribution.
-However the `setup.py` isn't executed at this point (it's only executed later by `pip` when _installing_ the distribution) so it can't affect e.g. the compression or anything else.
+However, the `setup.py` isn't executed at this point (it's only executed later by `pip` when _installing_ the distribution) so it can't affect e.g. the compression or anything else.

 Given all that, let's see how I got to a point where I could create and publish MicroPython compatible packages to PyPI.
 However, if I was doing this again I would create `setup.py` by hand and not introduce Poetry into the mix.